 Want Shorter Days and Higher Wages -Strike in Prospect.
+The troubled labor situation seems to journeymen plumbers:

+local union No. 9 to notify you that on and after September 9, 1901, union and after September 2, 100, and wages for journeymen plumbers, gas and steam-fitters, shall consist of \$4.50 per day, and junior wages \$3 per day, and the working day shall still consist of eight hours, with seven hours on

+ROY SPENCER, (Signed)

-The troubled labor situation seems to be reaching Salt Lake, which finds ex- stand today and failed.
-A parade pression in the following letter sent to from McKeesport to meet the workmen the boss plumbers of the city by the journeymen plumbers: "Dear Sir :-- I have been instructed by "Dear Sir -- 1 have been instructed by local union No. 9 to notify you that on and after September 9, 1901, union wages for journeymen plumbers, gas and steam-fitters shall consist of \$4.50 per day, and junior wages \$2 per day, and the working day shall still consist of sleth hours with seven hours on of eight hours, with seven hours on Saturday.
-(Signed) As will be observed there is no re-quest for anything, but just a plain demand of what they want.
-The jour-neymen say that \$4.50 is the wage that neymen say that \$4.50 is the wage that is prevailing in Butte and they think Salt Lake is as able to pay such wages as Butte is.
+As will be observed there is no re-quest for anything, but just a plain demand of what they want.
+The jour-neymen say that \$4.50 is the wage that is prevailing in Butte and they think Salt Lake is as able to pay such wages as Butte is.
 They also demand an eight hour working day and judging from the tone of the communication a strike will follow a refusal to accede to the demands of the plumbers.
 The boss plumbers view the demand generally in an adverse light.
-They say they have figured their contracts on a \$3.75 wage basis and if they make such a material raise they would lose heav-ily.
-FINEST LABOR DEMONSTRATION IN THE CITY'S HISTORY the paved district of the city who probably never before gave a sec-ond thought to the begrimed and overthis morning-two thousand of the bone and sinew of Salt Lake. alled worker, gazed with admiration From the advance guard of po- upon the muscled arm of the blacksmith as he wielded his sledge upon the licemen to the last straggling red hot iron.
-The little red-clad print-ers' devils, with their faces smeared laborer, a line of march stretching over nearly two miles, it was a magnificent showing of those who earn their bread by the sweat of their brows and the skill of their hands.
+They say they have figured their contracts on a \$3.75 wage basis and if they make such a material raise they would lose heav-ur.

+FINEST LABOR DEMONSTRATION IN THE CITY'S HISTORY

+this morning-two thousand of the bone and sinew of Salt Lake.
+From the advance guard of policemen to the last straggling sight laborer, a line of march stretching over nearly two miles, it was a magnificent showing of those who earn their bread by the sweat of their brows and the skill of their hands.

 Never before in the state of Utah was there ever such a demonstration as that which the federated organizations of workingmen made this morning.
 Every trade that has its followers in the intermountain country was represented by the men who do the work and by floats that illustrated in a practical manner just how it is done.
-Not only was it a most attractive sight to the uninitiated, but it also served to lay open the world of labor to those who know little of toil.
-To the marshal of the day, Richerd Baker, and to the general committee that had the arrangement of the parade in charge, great credit is due; for it certainly was one of the most picturesque processions that ever went up and down Salt Lake's asphalted thoroughfares.
+Not only was it a most attractive sight to the uninitiated. but it also served to lay open the world of labor to those who know little of toil.

+To the marshal of the day, Richard Baker, and to the general committee that had the arrangement of the parade in charge, great credit is due; for it certainly was one of the most picturesque processions that ever went up and down Salt Lake's asphalted thoroughfares.

 The weather man was in his most gracious mood, as he most certainly should have been on the one day when the workingmen of all departments of labor put aside their tools and go in for pure enjoyment.
-It was a great crowd, too, that deserted the residence portions of the city and swarmed over the sireets to greet the tollers.
-All along the line of march they crowded to the curbings and out onto the car tracks, cran- ALL THE LAND LABOR DAY IN The funeral of Alexander Penaluna was held from the First Methodist church yesterday afternoon under the auspices of Lodge No. 2, I, O, O, F. The on was delivered by Rev. J. L. Al- Pittsburg, Sept.
-2 .- The steel strikers who have been trying for a week to get the employes of the Carnegie plant on their way to the mill at 6 a.m. and arranged, but when the hour arrived was abandoned.
+It was a great crowd, too, that deserted the residence portions of the city and swarmed over the streets to greet the toilers.
+All along the line of march they crowded to the curbings and out at Duquesne to come out made a last be reaching Salt Lake, which finds ex- stand today and falled.
+A parade pression in the following letter sent to from McKeesport to meet the workmen the boss plumbers of the city by the on their way to the mill at 6 a.m. and induce them to remain away had been arranged, but when the hour arrived

+LABOR DAY IN ALL THE LAND

+Pittsburg, Sept.
+2 .- The steel strikers who have been trying for a week to get the employes of the Carnegie plant

+"Dear Sir:-I have been instructed by there were no marchers and the parade was abandoned. ing a house to house canvass by the strikers last night, only two men re